anishNagula/anishNagula/README.md

-## Hey, I'm Anish 👋

-BTech CS @ PES · Exploring system architecture, AI and web development
+## Anish - BTech CS @ PES

-Curious about what runs under the hood, from OSes and compilers to LLMs and internet protocols.
-I mostly code in C and Rust, but also use Python, Go, and JS when speed matters.

-Currently focused on building projects around secure communication, self-sovereign identity, and practical uses of AI beyond chat that actually solves real problems.
+Into operating systems, compilers, and system architecture and the web.

+C & Rust, some Python, Go, and JS.

 🔗 [anishnagula.me](https://anishnagula.me)